kyleko1234/myEasyLedger/rest_api/Documentation/JournalEntry/Contents/Create a JournalEntry.md

 ### Create a JournalEntry
 Endpoint: `POST /journalEntry`

+Authorization: Entry can only be created with an organizationId of an organization that the user belongs to.

 Creates a journal entry and line items using the values of the parameters passed.
 ___
 #### Request Body Parameters